Stephen Imbarrato

-Father Stephen Imbarrato, known as the "Protest Priest", is an American anti-abortion activist and a retired Catholic priest of Roman Catholic Archdiocese of Santa Fe.
-Imbarrato is a former pastoral consultant for Priests for Life.
+Stephen Imbarrato, known as the "Protest Priest", is an American anti-abortion activist and a retired Catholic priest of Archdiocese of Santa Fe.
+Imbarrato is a former pastoral consultant to Priests for Life.

 Activism

 Imbarrato is the founder of Protest Childkilling and founding members of "Red Rose Rescue."
-He provided much commentary online during the Frank Pavone laicization and controversy.
+He provided commentary online during the Frank Pavone laicization controversy.

-Imbarrato received a suspended fine of $500 to avoid jail time for an abortion protest in Alexandria, Virginia.

-Later, he was arrested for trespass inside Planned Parenthood with an anti-abortion protest.
+In 2017, Imbarrato received a suspended fine of $500 to avoid jail time for an abortion protest in Alexandria, Virginia.
+In 2018, he was arrested for trespass inside Planned Parenthood with an anti-abortion protest.

 Controversies

-Sexism Allegations
+Sexism allegations

-On October 28, 2018, Imbarrato and the Roman Catholic Archdiocese of Santa Fe faced a Human rights and Sexism lawsuit against the Plaintiff, Patricia Garcia, a former employee of the "Our Lady of Sorrows Parish" in Bernalillo.
+On October 28, 2018, Imbarrato and the Archdiocese of Santa Fe faced a human rights and sexism lawsuit from plaintiff Patricia Garcia, a former employee of the Our Lady of Sorrows Parish in Bernalillo, New Mexico.

-PFL Laicized Priest
+Pavone controversy

-On February 10, 2023, Imbarrato, former Priests for Life consultant, told the laicized Catholic priest, Frank Pavone, to step down as National Director of Priests for Life due to sexual misconduct allegations.
+On February 10, 2023, Imbarrato, a former Priests for Life consultant, told the laicized Catholic priest, Frank Pavone, to step down as National Director of Priests for Life due to sexual misconduct allegations.

 Exorcism

-On June 14, 2019, Imbarrato prayed a minor exorcism rite on an Abortion clinic attempting to rid of the clinic of “demonic oppression”.
-Imbarrato has prayed minor exorcism prayers and celebrated Mass at abortion facilities all over the US.
+On June 14, 2019, Imbarrato prayed a minor exorcism rite on an abortion clinic, attempting to rid of the clinic of “demonic oppression”.